ryoppippi/cv/ryotaro_kimura.typ

   == #link("https://ryoppippi.com/projects")[Projects]

-  === Web Development

-  I created some websites and web applications.
-Here are some of them:

-  - #styled-link("https://ryoppippi.com")[ryoppippi.com]: My personal website.
-It is built using `SvelteKit`, `UnoCSS`, and custom `markdown-it` plugins.
-I wrote all classes by hand.
-I created this without any AI/LLM tools.
-  - #styled-link("https://vim-jp-radio.com/")[Vim-JP Radio LP]: A landing page for a podcast presented by `vim-jp` community.
-  - #styled-link("https://pr.ryoppippi.com")[pr.ryoppippi.com]: A personal page to list up my recent OSS contributions.

   === Open Source Projects

   I have started and contributed to many open source projects.
 Here are some of them: